TeaShull/teashull.github.io/_posts/2023-07-27-RNAseq-using-Salmon.md

 threads='20'
 {% endhighlight %}

-# Quantification of reads using Salmon
+# Quantification of Reads Using Salmon
 <img src="{{site.baseurl}}/assets/img/salmon.png">
 ## Get data (or use your own)
 First we need to download our data.
 For this we will use Sequence Reach Archive Tools.